Lindenk/dotty/README.md

     - .zshrc:~/.zshrc
 ```

-Now install your new module:
+Now install your new module as `zsh`:

 ```
 dotty install dotfiles/zsh
 ```

-This will install the `zsh` module.
 To remove it:

 ```
 dotty remove zsh